sam9111/Movie-booking-notification-system/README.md

 # Movie Booking Email Notifier
->College Mini Project for "Programming in Python" course in Sem 1
+>Mini Project for "Programming in Python" course in Sem 1

 A simple webscraper in Python that sends email notifications when bookings are open for a the user's choice of movie.